shivanshdave/2020-432/post-class/README.md

 # 432 Spring 2020 After the Class

-Everything Dr. Love wants to tell you that is posted after the final class on 2020-04-23 is linked here.
+Everything Dr. Love wants to tell you that is posted after the final class on 2020-04-23 is listed here.

 ## Please don't forget!